Side-Chaining Made Easy

-Try out LFO Tool by Xfer
+Try Out the LFO Tool by Xfer

-In most recent years, we witness the emergence of effects that significantly eased up this process by avoiding parameters found in compressors like threshold, attack, release, and sometimes complex routing of the effect.
-One of those software plugins that are not just reserved for a simple side-chaining effect but offers a variety of options for further processing of the signal is without any doubt LFO Tool by Xfer.
-So in the next tutorial, I will go through its basic functions and show you what this plugin is capable of.
+In recent years, we have witnessed the emergence of effects that significantly eased up this process by avoiding parameters found in compressors like threshold, attack, release, and sometimes complex routing of the impact.
+One of those software plugins not just reserved for a simple side-chaining effect but offers a variety of options for further processing of the signal is, without any doubt, the LFO Tool by Xfer.
+So, in the following tutorial, I will go through its essential functions and show you what this plugin is capable of.
+I have made a short Progressive Techno pattern In Soundbridge, which contains essential elements like a kick drum, hi-hat, snare drum, chord sequence, and bassline.

 ~Bassline - Unprocessed